-The Sub-Fund invests at least 20% of assets in Sustainable Investments, however, 0% of assets are committed to Sustainable Investments with an environmental objective aligned with the EU Taxonomy.
+The Sub-Fund invests at least 10% of assets in Sustainable Investments, however, 0% of assets are committed to Sustainable Investments with an environmental objective aligned with the EU Taxonomy.

-Does the financial product invest in fossil gas and/or nuclear energy related activities the at comply with the EU Taxonomy !?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that at comply with the EU Taxonomy!?

+. , ,

+☐ Yes:

-☐ In fossil gas ☐ In nuclear energy ✓ No
+☐ In fossil gas ☐ In nuclear energ

+✓ No